CA Healthy Youth Act: FAQ

 The District’s Family Life program includes a comprehensive sexual health education and HIV/AIDS prevention education, once in middle school and once in high school.
 The programs are taught by highly-trained District personnel.
 The major functions of the reproductive system are described, illustrated and discussed.

-Our curriculum for middle school and high school—Positive Prevention Plus—can be previewed at the following link: Positive Prevention Plus parent preview.
-You can request to view the student materials in person at the Twin Rivers Unified district office, 5115 Dudley Blvd, McClellan Park 96552, in Bay D.
+Our curriculum for middle school Positive Prevention Plus, can be previewed at the following link: Positive Prevention Plus parent preview.
+Our curriculum for high school Goodheart-Willcox, can be previewed at the following link: Goodheart-Willcox.
+You may request to view the student materials in person at the Twin Rivers Unified district office, 5115 Dudley Blvd, McClellan Park 96552, in Bay D.

-Does Twin River notify parents/guardians before the instruction?
+Does Twin Rivers' notify parents/guardians before the instruction?

 As stated in Ed Code 51938, school districts are required at the beginning of each school year, or at the time of enrollment for a new student, to inform each parent about instruction in comprehensive sexual health education and HIV/AIDS prevention education planned for the coming year.
 This is done through the Student and Family Handbook given to all Twin Rivers families.
 You can also access the handbook in English, Spanish, and Hmong on the Twin Rivers website found here.